Mink, Squirrel and Pig

 - Squirrel is super soft, holds a lot of water and has some spring.
-Due to the longer length of squirrel hair it’s great for big watercolour washes.
+Due to the longer length of squirrel hair, it’s great for big watercolour washes.
 It returns to its natural point when dipped in water.
 This is priced much more reasonably.
 Again, usually available in a short handle.

 - Hog (Pig) is a lot stiffer, holds little moisture but has strength and resilience.
 It’s great to stand up to the thinners used in oil painting and also great for moving thick paint around the canvas.
 As these are generally used with oils they tend to have long handles allowing you to work upright at an easel and stand away from the painting.

-- Synthetic the vast majority of these brushes are a blend of synthetic bristles and natural hair (Mink, Squirrel or Pig).
+- Synthetic the vast majority of synthetic brushes are a blend of synthetic bristles and natural hair (Mink, Squirrel or Pig).
 This enables the manufacturer to produce a good priced, fine tuned commercial brush perfect for beginners.

 The tone is in your fingers